gulzarsingh12/k8s-prep-notes/README.md

 k apply -f file --prune
 ````

-to get the live object use 'k get -f file'
+to get the live object use 'k get -f file -o yaml'.
+This will work like 'k get po'

+last applied config - this is also helpful to remove any field which are present in last applied but not present in live config, it will clear those fields from live object.